 Ramzi Massad, now a PhD student in chemistry at UCLA

-Ethan Yu, recently graduated with a degree in Chemical Engineering at UC Berkeley
+Ethan Yu, recently graduated with a degree in Chemical Engineering from UC Berkeley